 The AC has full access to and co-operation of the Management and has full discretion to invite any director or executive officer to attend its meetings, and has been given reasonable resources to enable it to discharge its functions.
-While the Company does not have a Chief Financial Officer, the Group's finance functions and reporting functions are supervised by the Group Finance Manager reporting to Mr Desmond Chan Kwan Ling, the General Manager.
+While the Company does not have a Chief Financial Officer, the Group's finance functions and reporting functions are supervised by the Group Finance Manager reporting to Mr Desmond Chan Kwan Ling, the General Manager of Colex Environmental Pte Ltd.

-The AC meets with both the internal and external auditors without the presence of the Management (including Mr Henry Ngo) at least once every financial year and had done so during FY2019.
+The AC meets with both the internal and external auditors without the presence of the Management (including Mr Henry Ngo) at least once every financial year and had done so during FY2020.

-The Company confirms that it has complied with Rules 712 and 715 of the Catalist Rules in engaging PricewaterhouseCoopers LLP ("PWC") as auditor of the Company and its subsidiaries for FY2019.
+The Company confirms that it has complied with Rules 712 and 715 of the Catalist Rules in engaging PricewaterhouseCoopers LLP ("PWC") as auditor of the Company and its subsidiaries for FY2020.

 The AC reviews the independence of the external auditors, PWC annually.
-The annual audit fee of \$\$66,000 and non-audit fee of \$\$23,980 were paid in FY2019.
-The AC has reviewed the nature and extent of the services rendered by the external auditors for the financial year ended 31 December 2019 and is satisfied that the independence of the external auditors have not been impaired.
-The AC, in its review of the audit report with the external auditors, was satisfied with the adequacy of the work carried out by the external auditors through the audit indicators presented during the audit committee meeting.
+The annual audit fee of S\$66,000 and non-audit fee of S\$26,106 were paid in FY2020.
+The AC has reviewed the nature and extent of the services rendered by the external auditors for the financial year ended 31 December 2020 and is satisfied that the independence of the external auditors have not been impaired.
+The AC, in its review of the audit report with the external auditors, was satisfied with the adequacy of the work carried out by the external auditors and the quality of the external auditors through the audit indicators presented during the audit committee meeting.
 The AC has recommended their re-appointment to the Board.

 The Company has in place a whistle-blowing framework for staff to raise concerns about improprieties in confidence in matters of financial reporting or other matters.
 The AC oversees the administration of the framework and ensures that arrangements are in place for the independent investigation of such matters and for appropriate follow-up action.
 Such concerns raised will be independently investigated and appropriate follow-up action taken.
 The Board will continue to review the whistle-blowing policy and determine if it should be extended to external parties in due course.
-The AC confirms that no reports have been received under the whistle-blowing policy in 2019.
+The AC confirms that no reports have been received under the whistle-blowing policy in FY2020.